StatisticsNZ/population-explorer/README.md

 The Population Explorer is the main deliverable under the *Information layers and confidentialisation solution* part of the work programme.
 Development work began in September 2017 and a releasable product is scheduled to be available (although not necessarily deployed) by December 2017.

-It is assumed that the audience has some familiarity with what the IDI is, the careful security measures based on the “Five Safes” that control access, and how researchers use the Data Lab to analyse the IDI.
+It is assumed that if you reading this, you have some familiarity with what the [Integrated Data Infrastructure](http://m.stats.govt.nz/browse_for_stats/snapshots-of-nz/integrated-data-infrastructure.aspx) is, the careful security measures based on the “Five Safes” that control access, and how researchers use the Data Lab to analyse the IDI.

 ### The Population Explorer is about improving usability of the IDI